azstack/Android-SDK-Documentation/README.md

 ```

 # 2. Settup and installation
 To integerate AZStack SDK to your application, you need to create an AZStack account.
-If you do not have an AZStack account, sign up here(coming soon) or get account from AZStack team.
+If you do not have an AZStack account, sign up here: http://beta.developer.azstack.com.
-When you create account successfully, AZStack provide you an application ID(appId) to be used in your application(client) and a RSA public key to be used on server side
+When you create account successfully, AZStack provide you an application ID(appId) and a RSA public key to be used in your application.
 AZStack SDK is built and designed to be used with Android Studio.
 The following instructions will help you to integrate AZStack into your application:
 ### 2.1.
 Adding AAR
 Copy AZStack.aar to libs folder at the app level